 - We have adopted a cross curricular thematic approach, with topics (usually lasting half a term) designed to engage and inspire pupils.
 These topics are planned using the framework of the National Curriculum.
-When necessary, this approach is supplemented by discrete lessons to ensure full coverage of the National Curriculum. - There is a three-year rolling programme for topics within years 1-3 and years 4-6.
-This ensures that children do not repeat topics, despite year groups being split across classes. - We recognise the importance of creating links within learning and believe that where links are effective, they enable pupils to apply their knowledge and skills across different contexts and areas of learning.
+When necessary, this approach is supplemented by discrete lessons to ensure full coverage of the National Curriculum. - There is a two-year rolling programme for topics.
+This ensures that children do not repeat topics when in mixed year group classes. - We recognise the importance of creating links within learning and believe that where links are effective, they enable pupils to apply their knowledge and skills across different contexts and areas of learning.

 - Each topic is initiated with a clear 'hook', which is designed to engage and inspire the children.
 During the topic, children work towards a 'learning outcome' which, when appropriate, is shared with members of the wider school community. - There are clear skills progressions in place for each subject, which identify the skills to be taught in each year group.
-This ensures consistency for year groups that are split between more than one class. - We directly teach skills and then plan opportunities for children to practise these skills.
+This ensures consistency for children in mixed year group classes. - We directly teach skills and then plan opportunities for children to practise these skills.
 This allows children to embed new skills appropriate to their age and school stage. - Literacy and numeracy are taught on a daily basis.
 Key literacy skills are also taught regularly through phonics/spelling/EGPS sessions and guided reading/whole class reading sessions. - Other subjects are either taught on a weekly basis or are blocked by putting sessions together e.g. within one week, depending on the topic. - In the Early Years Foundation Stage, all areas of learning are addressed through continuous, enhanced and adult-led activities.
 The children take part in a range of these activities on a daily basis, focused on one or more of the areas of learning.
 Learning is planned around a topic, with the children leading the learning through their questions, explored at the start of a topic. - Every year the whole school holds a Brave Day.
 The inspiration for these days is agreed each year, based on the priorities identified in the School Development Plan and the opportunities available, e.g. trip to the panto, special national day etc. During the day the children take ownership of their learning, deciding what they are going to produce, how they will do this and then evaluating their work.
 There is a clear focus on developing our learning skills. - Each year we also hold a number of special learning days.
 These are sometimes designed to incorporate particular national or international events such as World Mental Health day, or to focus on something personally important to our school, for example Bukuya day (our link school in Uganda).
 There is always a clear and agreed purpose for the day, with children fully immersed in the topic, and the intended learning is clearly identified.